shaack/cm-pgn/README.md

 ### Future development

 With ".toString()" we already have the function to produce PGNs.
-There are just missing some convenience functions like "addVariation" or so to create the structure of a PGN.
+There are missing some convenience functions like "move()" and "addVariation()" to create the structure of a PGN.
 For me, it is important to make the API most similar to chess.js, because everyone knows chess.js.
-Another important thing is to just implement things which are _really_ needed, to keep the code small and easy.
+Another important thing is to just implement things which are _really_ needed, trying to keep the code small and easy.

 ## Testing